-Distribution: Mostly east of the Cascade summits in Washington; British Columbia south to California, east to Colorado.
+Distribution: Occurring mostly east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains.

 Conservation Status: Not of concern